microsoft/fluentui/packages/office-ui-fabric-react/src/components/SearchBox/docs/SearchBoxBestPractices.md

 When the user has clicked into the SearchBox, but has not entered any text, there is an opportunity to display "hint text" within the input field, explaining what a user can do next.
 This could prompt a user to search for specific type content, or explain the scope of the search.
 Examples include "type to search", "try searching for \<x\>", "search for a place" or "type to search in \<x location\>".

-## Autocomplete suggestions

-As the user enters a query string, they are provided with a dropdown of autocomplete suggestions or disambiguation options.
-This will help them expedite the input process and formulate an effective query.
-Recent search history, trending searches, contextual search suggestions, hints and tips are all good candidates for autocomplete content.
-In general, autocomplete suggestions have the user's input highlighted in some way (generally bolded) to indicate why it's being displayed.
-As the user enters more keystrokes, the suggestions update continuously/in real time.
-To see autocomplete suggestions, the user does not need to hit enter (execute a full search), as it is a lightweight way to get quick suggestions or results.
-If there are mixed result types within the autocomplete suggestions, provide visual indicators or grouping to help organize the information, making it easier to parse.

 ## Full search

 If a user hits "enter" after entering input, a full search is executed.
 Full searches often go to another "results" page, or change/filter the content of the current page to show only applicable content.
 The results can appear in any form that best communicates the content.